scottmatthewman/SwiftUI-CustomModal/README.md

 If you are using a custom view for your modal content, you could pass the state variable into a @Binding value.
 However, the preferred method is to use a `.dismissModal` environment function.

+`.dismissModal` works in the same way as `.dismiss` for SwiftUI's native views.

 ```swift
 import SwiftUI